 The aim of this GAEC is to protect water against pollution and run-off by restricting the application and storage of chemical and organic fertilisers along water courses and near wells, boreholes and springs.
-The Verifiable Standards of this GAEC are consistent with the requirements in the Nitrates Action Programme and the Protection of Water against Nitrate Pollution Statutory Management Requirement (SMR1).
+The Verifiable Standards of this GAEC are consistent with the requirements in the Nutrient Action Programme and the Protection of Water against Nitrate Pollution Statutory Management Requirement (SMR1).

-- You must not apply chemical fertiliser within 2 metres of a waterway. - · You must not apply organic manure within - 20 metres of lakes; or - 10 metres of any other waterway, including open areas of water, open field drains or any drain which has been backfilled to the surface with permeable material such as stone/aggregate.
-However this may be reduced to 3 metres, provided the land has an average incline of less than 10% towards the waterway, and the organic manures are spread by band spreaders, trailing shoe, trailing hose or soil injection; or where the adjoining area is less than one hectare in size, or not more than 50 metres in width, or 50 metres of a borehole, spring or well, or 250 metres of a borehole used for a public water supply, or 15 metres of exposed cavernous or karstified limestone features (such as swallowholes and collapse features). - You must not apply fertilizers on grassland with an average incline of greater than 15% and any other land with an average incline of greater than 12% - for organic manures withinfor chemical fertiliser within-
+- You must not apply chemical fertiliser within 2 metres of a waterway. - You must not apply organic manure within - 20 metres of lakes; or - 10 metres of any other waterway, including open areas of water, open field drains or any drain which has been backfilled to the surface with permeable material such as stone/aggregate.
+However this may be reduced to 3 metres, provided the land has an average incline of less than 10% towards the waterway, and the organic manures are spread by band spreaders, trailing shoe, trailing hose or soil injection; or where the adjoining area is less than one hectare in size, or not more than 50 metres in width, or 50 metres of a borehole, spring or well, or 250 metres of a borehole used for a public water supply, or 15 metres of exposed cavernous or karstified limestone features (such as swallow holes and collapse features). - from 30th September to 15th October and for month of February the buffers are increased to - 15m from a waterway and 30m from a lake. - from 3m to 5m for grassland fields less than a hectare in size or 50m in width where the land has a slope of less than 10% towards the waterway and the organic manure is spread by LESSE bandspreader, dribble bar, trailing hose, trailing shoe or soil injection - You must not apply fertilizers on grassland with an average incline of greater than 15% and any other land with an average incline of greater than 12% -

+For organic manures within-

-- 30m of lakes; or - 15m of any waterway, other than lakes, including open areas of water, open field drains or any drain which has been backfilled to the surface with permeable material such as stone/aggregate; and the water, which can reduce water quality and be harmful to aquatic life.
-One fairly simple way of protecting water from potentially harmful farming activities is creating strips along riverbanks, streams, and ditches, known as buffer strips which, as their title would suggest, would provide a buffer between agricultural operations and the adjacent waterway.
+- 30m of lakes; or - 15m of any waterway, other than lakes, including open areas of water, open field drains or any drain which has been backfilled to the surface with permeable material such as stone/aggregate; and